ONTARIO ROSE SCREENPLAYand BOOK TRAILER

 FOR THE FINE ARTS AND FILM PRODUCTION

-CLICK THE MANUSCRIPT TO READ THE ENTIRE SCREENPLAY OF ONTARIO ROSE
+CLICK THE MANUSCRIPT TO READ THE ENTIRE SCREENPLAY IN BOOK FORM OF ONTARIO ROSE

 PROLOGUE TO ONTARIO ROSE written by Patrick Dennis Symes